TrevisanGMW/gt-tools/docs/README.md

 <img src="./media/gt_menu.jpg" align="right"
      alt="GT Dropdown Menu and Help">

 <p>The package adds a dropdown menu to the main Maya window.
-It provides the user with easy access to the other scripts based on categories.
-<br>This menu contains sub-menus that have been organized to contain related tools.
-For example: modeling, rigging, utilities, etc...</p>
+It provides easy access to scripts grouped by purpose, such as modeling, rigging, animation, and utilities.
+Most tool controls include tooltips, so hover over an unfamiliar field or button for a short explanation of what it does.</p>

 <p><b>How does Maya know to run the script and create the menu?:</b>
 <br>When you install the script package, it adds a line of code to the "userSetup.mel" file.
 This file gets executed every time Maya opens.</p>